Sumeet Raghavan's Musical Ode To Amitabh Bachchan

-New Delhi, Nov 4 (IANS) Actor Sumeet Raghavan, who has graced the stage of ‘Kaun Banega Crorepati’ season 15, paid a heartfelt musical tribute to the megastar, and host of the show — Amitabh Bachchan, by singing three of his hit melodies.
+Actor Sumeet Raghavan, who has graced the stage of ‘Kaun Banega Crorepati’ season 15, paid a heartfelt musical tribute to the megastar, and host of the show Amitabh Bachchan, by singing three of his hit melodies.

 In episode 60 of the family special week of the quiz based reality show, Big B welcomed ‘The Wagle Family’, from the sitcom ‘Wagle Ki Duniya – Nayi Peedhi Naye Kissey’ to the hot seat.